PassiveLemon/lemonake/README.md

 # lemonake </br>

 This is my collection of packages and modules in a flake. </br>
+Some of these are already in Nixpkgs or in the process of getting merged but I provide faster updates here. </br>

 ## Usage </br>
 Add the flake to your inputs: </br>